matters-in-media-art/mattersinmediaart.org/lending-time-based-media.md

 * Do the art handlers need to have a knowledge of construction, electrical systems, audio-visual technology, art handling, computer programming?
 * List any special tools required (for example – signal generator, special screwdrivers for converging cathode ray tube projectors)
-* Do the technicians need particular certification to operate the required lifting equipment etc?
+* Do the technicians need particular certification to operate the required lifting equipment etc.?
 * How many technicians are required to install the artwork?
 * How long will it take to install the work?
 </div>